w3f/polkadot-wiki/docs/learn/learn-assets.md

 :::

 Anyone on the network can create assets on
-{{ polkadot: Statemint, :polkadot }}{{ kusama: Statemine, :kusama }} as long as they can reserve the required deposit of
+Asset Hub as long as they can reserve the required deposit of
-{{ polkadot: <RPC network="statemint" path="consts.assets.assetDeposit" defaultValue={100000000000} filter="humanReadable"/>. :polkadot }}
+{{ polkadot: <RPC network="statemint" path="consts.assets.assetDeposit" defaultValue={100000000000} filter="humanReadable"/> :polkadot }}
-{{ kusama: <RPC network="statemine" path="consts.assets.assetDeposit" defaultValue={100000000000} filter="humanReadable"/>. :kusama }}
+{{ kusama: <RPC network="statemine" path="consts.assets.assetDeposit" defaultValue={100000000000} filter="humanReadable"/> :kusama }}
+and around
+{{ polkadot: <RPC network="statemint" path="consts.assets.metadataDepositBase" defaultValue={668933304} filter="humanReadable"/> :polkadot }}
+{{ kusama: <RPC network="statemine" path="consts.assets.metadataDepositBase" defaultValue={668933304} filter="humanReadable"/> :kusama }}
+for the metadata.
 The network reserves the deposit on creation.
 The creator also must specify a unique `AssetId`, an integer of type `u32`, to identify the asset.
 The `AssetId` should be the canonical identifier for an asset, as the chain does not enforce the uniqueness of metadata like "name" and "symbol".
 The creator must also specify a minimum balance, preventing accounts from having dust balances.

 :::info Advanced How-to Guides

-See [this page](./learn-assets-guides.md#statemint) to learn more about creating assets using
+See [this page](./learn-guides-assets-create.md) to learn more about creating assets using
 {{ polkadot: Statemint. :polkadot }}{{ kusama: Statemine. :kusama }}

 :::